Update Sept 16: A new report claims Microsoft won't release the Surface Book 3 at its October event.

 Surface Book 3 Release Date

-The 13-inch and 15-inch Surface Book 2 went on sale in November of 2017, so it’s possible the Surface Book 3 won’t debut until the fall of 2019.
+the 13-inch and 15-inch Surface Book 2 went on sale in November of 2017, so it’s possible the Surface Book 3 won’t debut until spring of 2020.

 Surface Book 3 Price